ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 For more information about profiles, see [x86-64 instance profiles](/docs/vpc?topic=vpc-profiles).

-## Supported bare metal server profiles (beta)
+## Supported bare metal server profiles
 {: #reserved-bare-metal-servers-vpc-supported-profiles}

-Reserved bare metal servers are a beta feature that is available for evaluation and testing purposes.
-{: beta}

 All [Gen 2 and Gen 3 bare metal server profiles](/docs/vpc?topic=vpc-bare-metal-servers-profile&interface=ui#bare-metal-servers-profile-list) are available when you provision a reservation in an available MZR.